abdollahpour/micro-image-manager/README.md

 # micro-image-manager

-One of the biggest challenges to manage media in microservices is distributing them in the cluster. micro-image-manager help you to manage and optimize them without bringing the whole new info structure and complexity in your app.
+One of the biggest challenges to manage media in microservices is distributing them.
+It's hard to find out how is responsible to store, optimizing, and distribute them.
+Also, it's hard to implement and it brings a load of dependencies into your service. micro-image-manager helps to do that simply in an elegant way.
+You can have images optimized in different format and sizes with a simple HTTP call.

-micro-image-manager is a simple, fast, and scalable solution to manage, distributed, and optimize your images.
-Some of the main features are:

-* Convert images to different formats and sizes for different target browser and mobile
-* Crop & resize images
-* Optimize images (jpeg & webp)
-* Distributed images using Persistance Storage

-# How to use it
-micro-image-manager bring two endpoints:

-## `/api/v1/images`
-Is the one you use to manage images.
-You DON'T open this endpoint to the public.
-You can simply post image to this endpoint:
+Let's see and example.
+You need an image.
+Run the server and then:

-    curl -F profile_small=400x300 -F profile_large=800x600 -F image=@my_image.jpg http://localhost:8700/api/v1/images
+    curl -F profile_small=400x300 -F profile_large=800x600 -F image=@my_image.jpg http://localhost:8080/api/v1/images

-This will return:
+This will return something like (different ID):

     {
         "id": "5f4a459d28317a9f153c211d",